U.S. Geological Survey Manual

-(a) A separate safe, safe-type cabinet with key locks, or a similar secure storage container will be provided for each fund.
-If the fund is likely to exceed $500 before deposit, a stationary storage facility is recommended.
-Also, for larger funds, use of a separate locked room or secure area should be considered.
+(a) A safe or safe-type cabinet with key locks, or a similar secure storage container, will be provided for safeguarding funds.
+If the funds are likely to exceed $500 before deposit, use of a separate locked room or secure area should be considered.

 (b) Funds will not be left unattended unless secured.

-(c) Only the collection officer, cashier, or alternate cashier shall have access to the storage facility.
+(c) Only the collection officer shall have access to the funds storage area and container.

-(d) Where combination-lock safes are used, the combination will be changed whenever (1) there is a change in a cashier, alternate cashier, or collection officer, or (2) it is necessary for other than duly designated employees to gain access to the storage facility.
+(d) Where combination-lock safes are used, the combination will be changed whenever there is a change in a collection officer or after an “other than duly-designated employee” has had access to the storage facility.

-B. Discovery of erroneous payments made by certifying officers will be promptly brought to the attention of the Chief, Office of Financial Management.
-A review will then be made as to the circumstances and conditions causing the erroneous payment and, if warranted, immediate steps will be taken by the Office of Financial Management to recover the amount of overpayment, or to seek relief for the certifying officer under existing law.
+B. Discovery of erroneous payments made by certifying officers will be promptly brought to the attention of the Chief, Office of Accounting and Financial Management.
+A review will be made as to the circumstances and conditions causing the erroneous payment and, if warranted, immediate steps will be taken by the Office of Accounting and Financial Management to recover the amount of overpayment or to seek relief for the certifying officer under existing law.

 /s/ Diane K. Wade August 21, 2013